11 killed in blast at Turkey police checkpoint

 - The government is blaming Kurdish militants

-- Turkey sent tanks into Syria Wednesday
+- Turkey sent tanks into Syria on Wednesday

-Turkey-Syria border (CNN)An explosion at a police checkpoint Friday in Cizre, Turkey, killed 11 police officers and injured at least 70 people, the country's semiofficial Anadolu news agency reports.
+Turkey-Syria border (CNN)An explosion at a police checkpoint Friday in southeastern Turkey killed 11 police officers and injured at least 78 people, the country's semiofficial Anadolu news agency reports.

+Attackers detonated a bomb-laden truck near the checkpoint in Cizre, Anadolu reported, citing the governor's officer in the province of Sirnak.

-Of those injured, four are in critical condition, which took place in the southeastern province of Sirnak, Turkish Health Minister Recep Akdag said on CNN Turk.
+The injured included 75 officers and three civilians, Anadolu reported.
+Four of the injured were in critical condition, Turkish Health Minister Recep Akdag told CNN Turk.

+There was no immediate claim of responsibility for the attack.
 The Sirnak governor's office told Anadolu they blame the PKK -- a militant Kurdish group that's labeled a terror group by many in the international community.
 It said a car bomb was detonated at the police checkpoint.

+"Turkey will never allow these terrorists to realize their dirty aims," President Recep Tayyip Erdogan said Friday in a statement.
+"There is no question that our fight with terror will succeed."

 The blast comes two days after Turkish tanks entered northern Syria to help Syrian rebels clear ISIS from a border town.